Deep Reinforcement Learning for Drone Route Optimization in Post-Disaster Road Assessment: Experiments

 \subsection{Method robustness}

-We further analyze the robustness of AEDM by testing it on parameter distributions that were not seen during training. \autoref{5.1} assesses AEDM’s generalization across drone numbers (2–7), where 2–4 were training-seen and 5–7 were unseen.
-Gurobi operates within a fixed 2,000-second time limit for all cases.
-In contrast, AEDM completes real-time optimization across all drone numbers: it maintains high efficiency for training-seen ranges (2–4) and retains fast computation with strong objective values for unseen ranges (5–7).
-This confirms AEDM’s robustness: it generalizes to unseen distributions, sustaining efficiency and solution quality as problem complexity (unseen drone numbers) increases, outperforming Gurobi’s time-constrained, quality-degrading performance.

-\autoref{5.2} assesses AEDM’s robustness across varying maximum allowable assessment time ($p_{\max}$), including 30, 45, and 60 minutes (seen during training) as well as 75, 90, and 105 minutes (held out as unseen).
-The experimental setup fixes nodes at 400 and drones at 4.
-As shown in the figure, Gurobi hits a fixed 2,000-second time limit across all $p_{\max}$ settings.
-In contrast, AEDM completes real-time optimization for all $p_{\max}$ values: it maintains efficiency for training-seen ranges (30–60 minutes) and retains fast computation for unseen ranges (75–105 minutes).
-Meanwhile, the optimality gap between AEDM and Gurobi widens with increasing $p_{\max}$ (from 17.32\% at 30 minutes to 34.92\% at 105 minutes).
-This confirms AEDM’s robustness: it generalizes to unseen $p_{\max}$ distributions, sustaining efficiency and solution quality as temporal complexity increases and outperforming Gurobi’s time-bound, quality-degrading behavior.
+We further analyze the robustness of AEDM by testing it on parameter distributions that were not seen during training. \autoref{fig 9} evaluates AEDM across varying maximum allowable assessment time ($p_{\max}$), including 45, and 60 minutes that appeared during training as well as 75, 90, and 105 minutes that were not seen before.
+The experimental setup fixes the number of nodes at 400 and the number of drones at 4.
+As shown in the figure, Gurobi consistently reaches the 2,000 second time limit for all $p_{\max}$ settings.
+The two heuristic methods, GC and GC+LS, also exhibit rapidly increasing computational burden as $p_{\max}$ grows.
+GC provides fast but low quality solutions, while GC+LS improves solution quality with significantly longer runtime.
+In contrast, AEDM completes rapid computation for all $p_{\max}$ values and remains stable on both training seen ranges (45 to 60 minutes) and unseen ranges (75 to 105 minutes).
+These results confirm the temporal generalization ability of AEDM and highlight its superiority over traditional algorithms whose performance is hindered by time limits or rapidly increasing complexity.

-\autoref{5.3} assesses AEDM’s robustness on unseen node scales (200–1,000 nodes), with drones fixed at 4 and $p_{\max} = 45$.
-As shown in the figure, for smaller, training-relevant scales (200–400 nodes), AEDM completes real-time optimization.
-For large, unseen scales (600–1,000 nodes), Gurobi fails to return feasible solutions within the 2,000-second limit (100\% time-out gaps, gray bars).
-In contrast, AEDM still finalizes optimization in real-time, sustaining efficiency even as node number increases.
-This confirms AEDM’s superiority: it generalizes to large, unseen network scales, maintaining computational feasibility and solution quality.
-Traditional solvers like Gurobi collapse under scale, highlighting AEDM’s critical advantage for large-scale road network assessments.
+\autoref{fig 10} examines AEDM under varying drone numbers from 4 to 12, with an interval of 2.
+Drone number 4 is included during training while 6 to 12 are not seen before.
+The experimental setup fixes the number of nodes at 400 and $p_{\max} = 45$.
+Similar to the previous results, Gurobi reaches the 2,000 second time limit across all settings, and the heuristic methods exhibit instability as drone number increases.
+GC deteriorates sharply when more drones are required to coordinate, while GC+LS improves on GC but requires computation times that increase from tens to hundreds of seconds.
+AEDM solves all cases within seconds and maintains strong performance across both seen ranges and unseen ranges.
+These results demonstrate that AEDM generalizes effectively to higher coordination complexity and sustains both computational stability and solution quality when facing increased combinatorial difficulty.